Jesse Heilman was offended when his undergrad guidance counselor suggested he consider alternatives to pursing a PhD in particle physics.

 “Therapy was very important,” she says.
 “The first thing that my therapist and I worked on was how to find my sense of self value.”

-For her next research project, Jin prioritized finding a healthy working environment rather than joining the team with the most prestige.
+For her next research project, Zhang prioritized finding a healthy working environment rather than joining the team with the most prestige.
 She also started talking with trusted colleagues about her experiences and learned that her situation was not unique.

 “I realize that a lot of people have similar experiences and that I am not completely doomed,” she says.
 “I make valuable contributions and a lot of people do appreciate my work.”

-Jin is still in physics, but says she is open to other career opportunities if she doesn’t find a permanent position in academia.
+Zhang is still in physics, but says she is open to other career opportunities if she doesn’t find a permanent position in academia.
 “I am still in an academic environment, though not that committed to academic jobs,” she says.
 “I’m not going to sacrifice my dignity and health ever again for academia.”

 After the graduate school rejections and six months of floating around his parents’ house, Heilman started taking small steps to get his life back on track.
 An old friend connected him with a professor in the physics department at the University of Washington, and he worked as a research assistant for the next year.
 When he applied to graduate school a second time, he was accepted at the University of California, Riverside.
 After completing his coursework, Heilman came to European particle physics laboratory CERN to build detector components for the CMS experiment and work on research for his PhD.